jrs-coding-school/JRS-Movies/README.md

 # JRS-Twitter
-A clone of Twitter made by JRS Coding School Students
+A clone of Twitter made by the awsome JRS Coding School Students